kevinsbello/dagma/docs/index.rst

 Due to the super-exponential number of DAGs w.r.t. the number of variables, the vanilla formulation results in a hard combinatorial optimization problem.
-DAGMA reformulates this optimization problem, by replacing the combinatorial constraint by a non-convex differentiable function that exactly characterizes DAGs, thus, making the optimization ammenable to continuous optimization methods such as gradient descent.
+DAGMA reformulates this optimization problem, by replacing the combinatorial constraint with a non-convex differentiable function that exactly characterizes DAGs, thus, making the optimization amenable to continuous optimization methods such as gradient descent.

 .. important::